An introduction guide about the Traditional American Ink or Traditional Tattoo Style

 Though Old School tattoos may look simple, it takes a skilled artist to pull off these detailed designs.
 There are specific guidelines to making a Traditional American Tattoo.
 If you unfollow some standards, they can deviate from the style and create something that’s not authentically Traditional or Americana.
 Some new school artists merge modern styles with the traditional, and others do new styles like black and grey traditional known as blackwork.
 Still, the main techniques of bold, black outlines, saturated primary colors, and the 2-dimensional aesthetic must always be in place.

 At Joan Zuniga Tattoo Shop in Fayetteville NC, you will find one of the very best American traditional tattoo artists near Fayetteville, NC, that knows Traditional Tattoo techniques like the back of his hand.
 He is well known for clean, solid, and bold lines.
 Joan creates masterfully done Old School tattoos rich in American culture, traditions, and flawless artistic style.
-For some of his most recent work, you can follow him on his Instagram.
+For some of his most recent work, check this portfolio.